 - Two or more races*

-We then calculated the percent of residents that are Black or African American.
-The percentages ranked from 8.5% to 0.0%.
+We then calculated the percentage of residents that are Black or African American.
+The percentages ranked from 10.9% to 0.1%.

-Finally, we ranked each city based on the percent of Black population with a higher score being more Black than a lower score.
-Portland took the distinction of being the most Black, while Old Town was the least African American city.
-You can download the data here.
+Finally, we ranked each city based on the percentage of the Black population, with a higher score being more Black than a lower score.
+Lewiston took the distinction of being the most Black, while Rockland was the least African American city.

 Read on for more information on how the cities in Maine ranked by population of African American residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.